 In summary, to control scope, you will want to compare the baseline and requirements with the current actual results by conducting variance analysis.
 If a variance exists then a change requests should be sublimated.
 As a result of this work performance measurements will be created along with a updates to the project management plan, documentation and organisational process assets.

 Want to know more?
-CLICK HERE for my PMP Primer!
+CLICK HERE for my PMP Masterclass!

 “PMI” and “PMP” are registered marks of Project Management Institute, Inc.